DarKArieS/cms02/README.md

 # cms02
 some information about cms02

-● To use everything when you login:
+● To use something when you login:

 #To use CMSSW: